 Note: CaptionMaker does not convert, or transcode, one type of input media file to a different type of output media file.
 However, it can convert caption/subtitle files to many different types.
-Episode or Vantage are great tools to convert one media file type to one or more other media file types.
+Vantage has great options to convert one media file type to one or more other media file types.